-Just as light cannot exist without the dark, the enlightened side of us cannot exist without the darker aspect of our personality.
 The key to managing our shadow self is by facing it head on and then balancing it with the other aspects of our personality.
-This will create harmony between the disparate parts of us and align us with our spiritual core.
+Here is a simple outline of the techniques that you can use to work with your shadow:

-- Be aware of your projections: Whenever we criticize or judge others for being or acting in a certain way, it is almost always an indication of a shadow aspect of our personality that we are not accepting.
+3. Be aware of your projections: Whenever we criticize or judge others for being or acting in a certain way, it’s almost always an indication of a shadow aspect of our personality that we’re not accepting.
 In other words, whatever we repress in ourselves gets projected on to other people.
-That particular quality or behavior that gets on your nerves the most is a clear sign that you have not owned that quality within you.
+That particular quality or behavior that gets on your nerves is a clear sign that you’ve not owned that quality within you.